MicrosoftDocs/customer-insights/ci-docs/audience-insights/measures.md

 ## Create a measure

 This section walks you through creating a new measure from scratch.
-You can build a measure by mapping data attributes from applicable data entities that have relationship set up to connect with the Customer entity.
+You can build a measure with data attributes from data entities that have a relationship set up to connect with the Customer entity.

 1. In audience insights, go to **Measures**.